Democrats fail to override Trump veto on student loan policy

 In calling for the override, Democrats said DeVos' rule made it nearly impossible for cheated students to get loans canceled.
 They accused her of stacking the rules in favor of the for-profit college industry, which has found an ally in the Trump administration.

-But Republicans said DeVos' rule is an improvement over the Obama-era policy, which they say granted loan cancellations too easily.
+But Republicans said DeVos' rule is an improvement over the Obama-era policy, which they say granted loan cancellations too freely.

-The dispute stems from a policy known as borrower defense to repayment, which allows borrowers to get their federal student loans erased if their colleges lied to get them to enroll.
+The dispute stems from a policy known as borrower defense to repayment, which allows borrowers to get their federal student loans erased if their colleges made false claims to get them to enroll.

-The rule was created in the 1990s but was expanded under President Barack Obama after the collapse of Corinthian Colleges and other for-profit colleges that closed.
-Authorities said they made false claims about the success of their graduates.
+The rule was created in the 1990s but was expanded under President Barack Obama after the collapse of for-profit college chain Corinthian Colleges.
+The chain closed in 2015 after authorities found it used misleading ads to recruit students and lied about the success of its graduates.

-But DeVos halted the policy before it took effect, saying it made it too easy to get loans forgiven.
-Last year DeVos replaced it with a new policy that she said protects taxpayers and colleges from frivolous claims.
+But DeVos halted the policy before it took effect, saying it had become too easy to get loans forgiven.
+Last year, DeVos replaced it with a new policy that she said protects taxpayers and colleges from frivolous claims.

-Her rule sets a higher bar for claims, requiring borrowers to prove their schools knowingly misled them and caused personal financial harm.
+Her rule sets a higher bar for loan relief, requiring borrowers to prove their schools knowingly misled them and caused personal financial harm.
 It also sets a time limit on claims, giving students up to three years after they graduate or withdraw.

-Other changes include the elimination of group claims, and DeVos ended a provision that automatically canceled loans for students who went to schools that shut down before they could graduate.
+Other changes include the elimination of group claims and a provision that automatically canceled loans for students who went to schools that shut down before they could graduate.

-Her policy was backed by Republicans and by lobbyists for the for-profit college industry, which argues it was unfairly targeted by the Obama administration.
+Her policy was backed by Republicans and by the for-profit college industry, which says it was unfairly targeted by the Obama administration.
 Democrats and consumer advocates, though, say the rule strips protections for defrauded students.

 The Institute for College Access and Success on Friday said the rule will leave many defrauded students stuck repaying their loans.